Chapter 4 Logistic Regression (Binary)

 - To use the

-package manually, follow the code below
+caretpackage manually, follow the code below

-# Use 'caret' package to create training and test/holdout samples # This will create two separate dataframes: train and test library(caret) # Load the 'caret package' # Start by setting a random number seed so that the same samples # will be created each time set.seed(4320) # Create a dataframe of row numbers that should be in the 'train' sample inTrain <- createDataPartition(y=directmktg$buy, # Outcome variable p=.75, # Percent of sample to be in 'train' list=FALSE) # Put result in matrix # Select only rows from data that are in 'inTrain'; assign to 'train' train <- directmktg[inTrain,] # Select only rows from data that not in 'inTrain'; assign to 'test' test <- directmktg[-inTrain,]
+# Use 'caret' package to create training and test/holdout samples # This will create two separate dataframes: train and test library(caret) # Load the 'caret package' # Start by setting a random number seed so that the same samples # will be created each time set.seed(4320) # Create a dataframe of row numbers that should be in the 'train' sample inTrain <- createDataPartition(y=directmktg$buy, # Outcome variable p=.75, # Percent of sample to be in 'train' list=FALSE) # Put result in matrix # Select only rows from data that are in 'inTrain'; assign to 'train' train <- directmktg[inTrain,] # Select only rows from data that not in 'inTrain'; assign to 'test' test <- directmktg[-inTrain,] - To use the

 4.4.2 Run Model with only Training Sample